AleksanderWWW/abcd-graph/README.md

 > [!WARNING]
 > If you choose and option outside the available ones, the installation will still succeed,
 > but only the base package will be installed.

+## Examples

+The library comes with a set of examples that show how to use the library in different scenarios.
+You can find them in the `examples` directory in the format of Jupyter Notebooks.